CBlockSurprise/ScriptCraft/docs/ScriptCraft-API-Reference.md

 The bukkit module provides functions that are executed server-wide.

+The full list of functions can be found in the [Method Summary of the Bukkit Class](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Bukkit.html)

 ### bukkit.broadcastMessage()

 The `bukkit.broadcastMessage()` function can be used to broadcast a message to all players on the server.